ijlee2/ember-container-query/CONTRIBUTING.md

     yarn lint
     ```

     This command will lint files and dependencies in parallel.
+You can run `yarn lint:fix` to fix HBS and JS files.

 </details>